opensouls/soul-engine/docs/docs/CortexStep/intro.md

 const resp = await nextStep
 ```

-Process functions from cogntivie functions (see below) run _after_ the stream is complete.
+Process functions from cognitive functions (see below) run _after_ the stream is complete.